Back to work in the Gulf of Mexico

 Following our agreement with the US government in November 2012 to resolve all federal criminal claims, we have agreed to take additional actions designed to further enhance the safety of drilling operations in the Gulf.

 Line management has ultimate responsibility for managing operational risk.
-To support and assure the efforts of line management, we have a team dedicated to safety and operational risk activities in our Gulf of Mexico business.
+To support and strengthen the efforts of line management, we have a team dedicated to safety and operational risk activities in our Gulf of Mexico business.
 These staff members are accountable to the head of BP’s safety and operational risk function, who reports directly to the group chief executive.

 Enhanced monitoring of drilling operations in the Gulf of Mexico

-We have a state-of-the-art facility in Houston that displays live well information about our operated rigs in the Gulf of Mexico.
+We have a facility in Houston that displays live well information about our operated rigs in the Gulf of Mexico.
 Operating 24/7, experts at the facility provide an additional level of assurance to their colleagues located at each offshore drilling rig in the Gulf of Mexico.

 Working with others